expede/EIPs/EIPS/eip-code-translations.md

 ## `LocalizationPreference`

-A registry plus proxy contract that allows users to set their preferred `Localization`, and fetches text ___.
+A proxy contract that allows users to set their preferred `Localization`.
+Text lookup is then passed on to their preferred contract.

-A fallback `Localization` MUST be provided, and routed to if the requester has not registered a preference.
+A fallback `Localization` MUST be provided, and routed to if the requester has not explicitly set a preferred `Localization`.

 ```solidity
 interface LocalePreferences {